iandevlin/mdn/video-player-with-captions/video-player-with-captions.md

 This section summarises the modifications made to the previous article's code in order to facilitate the addition of subtitles to the video.

-In this example we are using a different video to the one used in the previous articles as it actually has some speech in it and therefore is better for illustrating how captions work!
+In this example we are using a different video, [Sintel](http://www.sintel.org/), to the one used in the previous articles as it actually has some speech in it and therefore is better for illustrating how captions work!

 ###HTML Markup